imarri01/vertexai-automl-forecasting-lhl/README.md

 ## 📊 Results & Insights

 Explore the `images/` directory to find visual representations of the model's performance.
-Detailed analyses and evaluation metrics are documented in the `results_dataset.ipynb` notebook.
+Detailed analyses and evaluation metrics are documented in the `model_development_and_prediction.ipynb` notebook.
 Key highlights include:

 - **Prediction vs. Ground Truth**: See how the model's forecasts align with actual data.
 - **Batch Predictions**: Visual snapshots of the batch prediction process, showcasing the model's scalability.